xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If you define a style using one of these forms, then any
     > attributes you don't explicitly define are not changed.

->
+> &nbsp;

 **Related Functions**

 DEFINE.STYLE Syntax 1

-ALIGNMENT   Aligns or wraps text in cells
+ALIGNMENT&nbsp;&nbsp;&nbsp;Aligns or wraps text in cells

-APPLY.STYLE   Applies a style to the selection
+APPLY.STYLE&nbsp;&nbsp;&nbsp;Applies a style to the selection

-BORDER   Adds a border to the selected cell or object
+BORDER&nbsp;&nbsp;&nbsp;Adds a border to the selected cell or object

-CELL.PROTECTION   Allows you to control cell protection and display
+CELL.PROTECTION&nbsp;&nbsp;&nbsp;Allows you to control cell protection and display

-DELETE.STYLE   Deletes a cell style
+DELETE.STYLE&nbsp;&nbsp;&nbsp;Deletes a cell style

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

-FORMAT.NUMBER   Formats numbers, dates, and times in the selected cells
+FORMAT.NUMBER&nbsp;&nbsp;&nbsp;Formats numbers, dates, and times in the selected cells

-MERGE.STYLES   Imports styles from another workbook into the active workbook
+MERGE.STYLES&nbsp;&nbsp;&nbsp;Imports styles from another workbook into the active workbook

-PATTERNS   Changes the appearance of the selected object
+PATTERNS&nbsp;&nbsp;&nbsp;Changes the appearance of the selected object

 Return to [top](#A)